damey2011/django-bloxby/README.rst

 Setup Extra API server
 ----------------------

+This extra server helps to provide extra functionalities not provided by the default API service such as export and pulling of templates.
-In the repo, there is a folder named :code:`node_api` that contains Node.js server code that accesses the database of the bloxby server directly.
+In the repo, there is a folder named :code:`node_api` that contains Node.js server code that accesses the database of the Bloxby server directly.
 To configure this, open the file at :code:`node_api/index.js` and set the parameters of the database connection pool function like this:

 .. code-block:: javascript